-Zilliqa is the world's first blockchain built entirely on a sharded architecture.
+Zilliqa is the world's first public blockchain built entirely on a sharded architecture.

 Zilliqa solves the prevailing issue of scalability using its own unique sharding technique, which allows the blockchain to scale in a linear fashion as the network grows in size.
 Its ability to handle a large volume of transactions makes it suitable to meet enterprise needs.

 In addition to using well-studied and established mechanisms to validate transactions, Zilliqa is powered by the first peer-reviewed and safe-by-design smart contract language called Scilla.
 This programming language addresses several known security vulnerabilities that are still prevalent in other languages.

 Utilising its subdivided networks, Zilliqa is able to process transactions in a decentralised manner without a trusted coordinator.
 Its network architecture allows the platform to remain decentralised as it continues to grow and expand.

 In August 2017, we published our whitepaper.
 It is based on research conducted by our co-founders at the National University of Singapore (NUS).
 It is probably not the easiest piece of content you'll ever read, but if you really want to know what Zilliqa is about, just give it a try.

 We enable new use cases that have high-throughput demands, which could not be fulfilled by legacy public blockchain platforms.